 - School teams engage in rapid inquiry cycles to develop, test, and refine interventions.

 - Network has the necessary data, research, measurement, and analytic skills to drive improvement, surface learning within and across sites, and uncover meaningful variance.

 - Network is organized to spread and accelerate learning and improvement.

 The foundation is focusing on a set of student outcomes and indicators that, when increasing or achieved, are predictive of students successfully earning a high school diploma, enrolling in a postsecondary institution, and being on track in their first year to earn a credential with labor-market value.
-The table below encompasses these outcomes and indicators associated with secondary schools, and includes example measures per indicator.
-Note that the example measures were derived from research on a limited set of districts, and we expect each intermediary to work with schools and districts to derive optimal measures according to their context.
+The table below encompasses these outcomes and indicators associated with secondary schools, and includes example measures for each indicator.
+Note that the example measures were derived from research on a limited set of districts, and we expect each Intermediary to work with schools and districts to derive optimal measures according to their context.
 Optimal measures tailored to schools and districts may involve adjusted or wholly different measurement tactics, or have identified other unique factors predictive of success.

-To balance between creating standardization across networks and allowing for schools to capitalize on existing measurement, the foundation will allow intermediaries to develop their own approach to measuring these outcomes if they are already in use by schools in the network and meet the alignment criteria specified by BMGF at the time of measurement plan development.
-Note: all schools in the network must use the same measurement of these outcomes, regardless of whether it is the foundation’s preferred method or a different method.
+To balance between creating standardization across networks and allowing for schools to capitalize on existing measurement, the foundation will allow Intermediaries to develop their own approach to measuring these outcomes if they are already in use by schools in the network and meet the alignment criteria specified by the Gates Foundation at the time of measurement plan development.
+Note: All schools in the network must use the same measurement of these outcomes, regardless of whether it is the foundation’s preferred method or a different method.

 |Outcome – Shown by research to predict college enrollment and persistence||Indicator – Components of the outcome shown to be important in the research to predict college enrollment and persistence||Example Measure – Example way to measure each component of the outcome|